Kavyaeahh/Flight-Booking-App/README.md

+**If you are testing the website, please follow to the guidelines mentioned at the bottom of this README.md file.**

 ***To get the website up and running, please follow these steps: ( in VS code )***

 1. **Clone the repository:**